-It's true the Japanese have a penchant for European style, which is why cars like this were sold there new.
+It's true the Japanese have a penchant for European style, which is why unusual hot hatches were sold there new.

 Wearing homologation number 5609, the Fiat Punto HGT 16-valve was certified by the FIA for use in its sanctioned competition events under Group A.